Anthem

 Chair Swing

-Chair Swing by Robert Hamilton, music by Robert Hamilton, 2022, 1 minute, black and white, stereo.
+Chair Swing, 2022, 1 minute, black and white, stereo.
 Produced in Canada.

 Rhythmic ride on the giant Chair Swing.
 Shot at the Canadian National Exhibition in Toronto.